magnos-code/magnos/docs/source/tutorials/tutorial_2.rst

 The exchange coupling is generally complex, with many interactions for each magnetic site.
 However, the symmetry of the underlying structure often ensures that many of these couplings are symmetry-equivalent.
-To aid the construction of fully-symmetrised InteractionList objects, Magnos provides the option to apply these symmetries to the object to generate the full set of couplings from a minimal descriptive set or to test that the symmetries are satisfied.
+To aid the construction of fully-symmetrised InteractionList objects, Magnon provides the option to apply these symmetries to the object to generate the full set of couplings from a minimal descriptive set or to test that the symmetries are satisfied.
 This applies the following: